spinnaker/spinnaker.github.io/guides/developer/plugin-creators/plugin-test-env.md

 * You have installed JDK 11; see [AdoptOpenJDK](https://adoptopenjdk.net/installation.html#x64_mac-jdk) for installation instructions or install using [Homebrew](https://github.com/AdoptOpenJDK/homebrew-openjdk)
 * You have installed Groovy
 * You have installed Multipass
-* You have installed and are familiar with IntelliJ
+* You have installed IntelliJ and the Kotlin plugin
-* You have installed the JetBrains Kotlin plugin into IntelliJ
+* You know how to run and debug an application using IntelliJ

 ## Install Spinnaker in a Multipass VM